Docs

 pnpm add expo-linking

-The following example demonstrates a component that creates a custom OAuth sign-in flow for Google accounts.
+The following example demonstrates how to create a custom OAuth sign-in flow for Google accounts.

 import React from 'react'